 This project is being partially funded by the NRCS Small Watershed Rehabilitation Amendments (PL 106-472) which authorizes funding and technical assistance to rehabilitate aging flood control dams built under the Small Watershed Program (PL83-566).
 NRCS, as the lead federal agency, completed a NEPA analysis in the form of a Supplemental Watershed Plan and Environmental Assessment (Plan-EA) that analyzed impacts to the natural and human environment from this project.
 The Environmental Assessment complies with the Council on Environmental Quality’s regulations at 40 CFR Parts 1500-1508 which requires an evaluation of potential environmental impacts associated with federal projects and actions.
 This project is located within the boundary of the Uinta-Wasatch-Cache National Forest and the United States Forest Service is a cooperating agency.

 The Draft Plan-EA public comment period closed on September 25, 2013.
-NRCS compiled comments received and have completed the Final Plan-EA for the project.
-The NRCS Utah State Conservationist has decided that a Finding of No Significant Impact is approved for the Preferred Alternative (Rehabilitate Dam-Replace Spillway).
-Construction is anticipated to occur in 2015.
+NRCS compiled comments received and completed the Final Plan-EA for the project.
+The NRCS Utah State Conservationist has decided that a Finding of No Significant Impact (FONSI) is approved for the Preferred Alternative (Rehabilitate Dam-Replace Spillway).
+Construction is anticipated to occur in summer 2015.

 For further project information please contact:

 Greg Allington – McMillen, LLC

 1401 Shoreline Dr.